Marketplace Pricing Simulator

 This is a reduced-form approximation.
 Real quest and guarantee programs are path-dependent, but converting them into expected per-unit equivalents makes the trade-off between consumer pricing and supplier incentives easier to reason about.

-The simulator then applies a matching-efficiency term
+The simulator then applies a matching-efficiency term $m$ to reflect geographic mismatch, acceptance behavior, batching, and routing losses:

 Dynamic pricing